-In September 2013, our bald eagle couple returned to the Berry College campus and to their nest in a tall pine tree situated between the main entrance and the parking lot of the Steven J. Cage Athletic and Recreation Center.
+Berry College’s bald eagle couple first appeared on the main campus in the spring of 2012.
+Since that time, they have continued to nest in the top of a tall pine tree situated between the main entrance and the parking lot of the Steven J. Cage Athletic and Recreation Center.
+They successfully

 During the 2013 season, there were documented sightings on campus of the original pair, their two eaglets and at least four juvenile eagles.